c22dev/TrollstoreDetector/README.md

 A Swift UI TrollStore detector

 ## What is TrollStore Detector ?
-TrollStore Detector is a Swift program detecting if TrollStore is installed by checking if TrollStore type apps (listed in list.md) have created directory in /private/var/ (listed in paths.txt).
+TrollStore Detector is a Swift program detecting if TrollStore is installed by checking if TrollStore type apps have created directory in /private/var/ (listed in paths.txt).

 You can use this project without crediting it.
 The only goal of this is to contribute on TrollStore directorys.